5CCSACCA/coursework-moboluw4rin/README.md

-coursework-moboluw4rin created by GitHub Classroom
-# SaaS Prototype - Bias detection in Facial Image Recognition for SKin Tones
+# SaaS: Bias detection in Facial Image Recognition for SKin Tones

 ## Project Overview
-This project is a Software-as-a-Service (SaaS) prototype designed to detect racial bias in AI facial recognition models, focusig on skin tone representation.
+This project is a Software-as-a-Service (SaaS) prototype designed to detect racial bias in AI facial recognition models, focusing on skin tone representation.
 The system integrate:
 - YOLO: Detects faces in images, provides confidence scores and assigns a skin-tone label.
 - BitNet: Analyses detection results and produces a textual summary highlighting potential biases.
 - FastAPI: Serves both services as a single, user-friendly API.